-I was asked by a friend whether walking the Camino de Santiago changed me as a person and I said “Yes!”
-Here´s why…
+So, when a friend asked whether walking the Camino de Santiago changed me as a person.
+The answer was a definite, “Yes!”

-A wise old man shared a few simple words in the last couple of days of my 2016 Camino.
-He had walked the French Way ten times.
-He said “Samantha, it´s not you and the Camino.
+A wise, old pilgrim shared a few simple words in the last couple of days of my Camino.
+He had walked the French way 10 times.
+He said, “Samantha, it’s not you and the Camino.
 You become the Camino.
-You become the way.
-Your way”.
+You become the way.”

 A reminder that the world is a beautiful place if you choose to believe.

-And the spirit of the Camino is mirrored in every Pilgrim around you.
-We came from around the globe from different cultures and we all behaved like decent human beings; capable of tolerance, kindness, generosity and acceptance.
-A sense of we are in this together.
-Walking our own way and each other home.
+The spirit of the Camino is mirrored in every pilgrim around you.
+We came from around the globe from different cultures, and we all behaved like decent human beings—capable of tolerance, kindness, generosity, and acceptance.

 My 2016 French Camino de Santiago was my greatest adventure yet.
-It’s not just the walking; it’s a way of living that comes naturally, without being taught.
+It’s not just the walking; it’s a way of living that came naturally, without being taught.

-Perhaps it’s a spirit inside each of us just waiting to be woken.
-I hope so.
+Perhaps, it’s a spirit inside each of us just waiting to be awakened.

 If you would like to experience the Camino spirit and life of a Pilgrim, check out our Camino de Santiago trips at Wild Camino Journeys.